 Provence Inspired Memoirs Books to Add to Your Reading List

 For many, Peter Mayle’s best-selling novel A Year in Provence was their introduction to the Provencal countryside.
-Images of the Côte d’Azur have long covered the pages of travel magazines, but it was Mayle’s descriptions of bumbling through a home renovation in the arrière-pays (translation: backcountry or hinterland) that shifted our view beyond the coastline.
-This book was published in 1989, so clearly, Mayle was far from the first to write about the region.
+Images of the Côte d’Azur have long covered the pages of travel magazines.
+Still, it was Mayle’s descriptions of bumbling through a home renovation in the arrière-pays (translation: backcountry or hinterland) that shifted our view beyond the coastline.
+This book was published in 1989, so Mayle was far from the first to write about the region.
 However, the timing of his book and the humorous descriptions of ex-pat living in Provence resulted in skyrocketing sales.

-The following are some of the memoirs inspired by those who have chosen to settle in Provence for a period.
+The following are some memoirs inspired by those who have chosen to settle in Provence for a period.
 What is appealing about these books is that the authors have all visited more or less the same geography, yet each story is different.
-Some are humour-filled tales of ex-pats trying to fit in, and others are reflections on the attraction of cultural differences.
+Some are humour-filled tales of ex-pats trying to fit in, and others reflect the attraction of cultural differences.

 The books are listed alphabetically (by author’s last name).
 To order a copy, please click on the book covers.
 Note: if you purchase a book via these links, we receive a small commission that does not impact your price.
 Thank you in advance for supporting our work to maintain Perfectly Provence.

 Enjoy these personal stories.